ODIM-Project/ODIM/README.md

    $ export HOSTIP=<ip_address_of_your_system>
    ```

-5. Set below environment variables with user and group ID to be used for odimra
+5. Set the following environment variables for user and group ID to be used for ODIMRA.
    ```
    $ export ODIMRA_USER_ID=1234
    $ export ODIMRA_GROUP_ID=1234